 Once you have worked out whether you can afford to move out, the next step is to decide what type of home you want to move into.
 In Kent you could choose to live in one of the following homes:

 A council house or flat is owned by the local district council.

 For extra support, you can:

-If you choose to buy a home, you will need a mortgage.
+If you want to buy a house, you'll need a mortgage..
 HOLD (Home Ownership for people with Long-Term Disabilities) is a government scheme which gives people with long-term disabilities an opportunity to purchase a Shared Ownership home and live independently.

 For extra support you can:

 - read a guide to your rights when renting a property (easy read)

 - visit Scope's website to find out how to ask your landlord for changes to your home.

 Residential care homes provide both housing and personal care.